CCM Trial New User Signup (formerly CE)

 - Click Finish.

 The Kubernetes cluster is now listed under Added Kubernetes Clusters.
-Once CE has data, the cluster is listed in Cost Explorer.
+Once CCM has data, the cluster is listed in Cost Explorer.

 Set Up Cost Visibility for AWS

-Harness Continuous Efficiency (CE) monitors cloud costs using your Amazon Web Services (AWS).
+Harness Cloud Cost Management (CCM) monitors cloud costs using your Amazon Web Services (AWS).
 Connect your AWS account to Harness to get insights into your expenses across your cloud infrastructure and AWS services, such as EC2, S3, RDS, Lambda, and so on.

-- For the detailed instructions on how to enable CE for your AWS services (such as EC2, S3, RDS, Lambda, and so on), see Set Up Cost Visibility for AWS.
+- For detailed instructions on how to enable CCM for your AWS services (such as EC2, S3, RDS, Lambda, and so on), see Set Up Cost Visibility for AWS.

 Set Up Cost Visibility for GCP

-Harness Continuous Efficiency (CE) monitors cloud costs using your GCP products, projects, SKUs, and location.
+Harness Cloud Cost Management (CCM) monitors cloud costs using your GCP products, projects, SKUs, and location.
 As a first step, you connect Harness to your GCP account to get insights into your cloud infrastructure and GCP services, Compute Engine Cloud Storage, BigQuery, etc.

-- For the detailed instructions on how to enable CE for your GCP account, see Set Up Cost Visibility for GCP.
+- For detailed instructions on how to enable CCM for your GCP account, see Set Up Cost Visibility for GCP.

 Sample Cluster Data

-If you wish to enable CE for your cluster and cloud accounts later, you can explore CE using a sample cluster data.
+If you wish to enable CCM for your cluster and cloud accounts later, you can explore CCM using sample cluster data.
 To do so, perform the following steps:

 - Click No thanks, I'll skip to setting up my own profile.

-- In Continuous Efficiency click Explorer.
+- In Cloud Cost Management click Explorer.
 The Sample Cluster Data is displayed.

 - Click Cluster to understand and analyze the cost across sample clusters.
 For more information, see Analyze Cost for Kubernetes.

-- Now if you are interested to get started with CE, click Get Started to enable CE for your clusters or cloud accounts.
+- Now if you are interested to get started with CCM, click Get Started to enable CCM for your clusters or cloud accounts.
 You can add the following accounts: